 Actions have been and may be taken by the State during less favorable economic periods to ensure revenue/expenditure balance (particularly in the GRF), some of which are described below.
-None of those actions has been applied to appropriations or expenditures needed for debt service or lease payments relating to any State obligations.
+None of those actions has been applied to appropriations or expenditures needed for debt service, lease payments, or other payments relating to any State obligations.